nice-game-hints/night-of-the-rabbit/04-mw-magician/013-first-portal/020-spell.md

 ---
-title: Talking with the toad
+title: Learning the first spell.
 keywords: wake, rockwhisper, spell
 ---

-You have [woken the toad up](010-toad/index.md).
+You have [wake the toad up](010-toad/index.md).
 Now talk with it to learn your first spell.

 # It only talks about...
 ...streams of time.
 Yes.